Cinco de Mayo isn’t an official major event in Canada, but that doesn’t stop Vancouver folk from celebrating the Mexican

 Some other events that took place on the May 5th weekend in 2019 (but that aren’t Mexican or Cinco de Mayo-related included the following).
 None of these events took place in their normal capacity in 2020 due to COVID-19.
 Details are to be confirmed for 2021.

 - BMO Marathon – a major running event in Vancouver was going to happen on Sunday, May 3rd, in 2020.
-Thanks to the COVID-19 outbreak, however, it too was cancelled.
+However, it too was cancelled due to COVID-19.
+In 2021, the marathon is happening as a virtual event for the entire month of May.

 In past years there was also a big Mexican-themed event at Robson Square.
 To our knowledge, 2017 was its last year and it no longer takes place.